namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 3/27/24
+- Working through the spacing and the layout changes

 ### 3/26/24
-- Will continue on 1746
+- Continued working on 1746 - have the latest vm-library with hard coded font sizes removed

 ### 3/25/24
 - PTO